East Lancashire Railway (1844–1859): Locomotives

 The ELR locomotive works was at Bury, and the locomotive superintendent there was Sylvester Lees.
 He was appointed in 1846, and following the 1859 amalgamation continued in office until his death on 22 March 1865.
-To succeed Lees at Bury, the LYR appointed John Jacques and Henry Critchley as outdoor and indoor locomotive superintendent respectively: both took up their duties on 24 April 1865.
+To succeed Lees at Bury, the L&YR appointed John Jacques and Henry Critchley as outdoor and indoor locomotive superintendent respectively: both took up their duties on 24 April 1865.
 Critchley died in September 1867 and was succeeded by William Hurst on 18 September 1867.
 When Hurst was transferred to Miles Platting locomotive works in January 1868 (as outdoor locomotive superintendent alongside William Yates, indoor superintendent), R. Mason was appointed to take his place at Bury.
 He in turn died on 15 October 1873, and was replaced by George Roberts.
-Having four locomotive superintendents (two at Miles Platting and two at Bury) was causing difficulties for the LYR as a whole, and on 1 November 1875, William Barton Wright was appointed chief locomotive superintendent for the LYR, combining the outdoor and indoor roles of both works.
+Having four locomotive superintendents (two at Miles Platting and two at Bury) was causing difficulties for the L&YR as a whole, and on 1 November 1875, William Barton Wright was appointed chief locomotive superintendent for the L&YR, combining the outdoor and indoor roles of both works.
 The following day, Jacques and Roberts (together with Yates and Hurst) were told that they would now report to Barton Wright.
 Jacques was given the opportunity to resign with six months salary, whilst Roberts became works manager at Bury.
 He remained in this post until the closure of Bury works in 1888, following the transfer of locomotive maintenance to the new Horwich Works.

 Like many of its contemporaries, the ELR obtained its locomotives from various private manufacturers.
 Chief amongst these were the firms of Richard Walker and Brothers of Bury, who supplied 24 locomotives between 1846 and 1854, and Sharp Brothers of Manchester, who supplied 16 between 1846 and 1850.
-In 1846 the LYR had begun constructing a proportion of its locomotives in its own workshops (one of the first railways to do so) at Miles Platting, and after the 1859 amalgamation supplied a number of these to the EL section.
+In 1846 the L&YR had begun constructing a proportion of its locomotives in its own workshops (one of the first railways to do so) at Miles Platting, and after the 1859 amalgamation supplied a number of these to the EL section.

 Bury works did not build new locomotives until 1862, and between then and 1877, approximately sixteen new locomotives were built there, although at least one incorporated parts from an older locomotive.
 All of them were of the 2-4-0 wheel arrangement, some being tank engines: several 2-4-0 locomotives were altered from tender to tank, or vice versa.
 Most had outside frames and were continuations of an ELR design dating back to 1848, but four built in 1873 had inside frames and were similar to 2-4-0s to the design of Yates that were being built at Miles Platting at the same time.